dokun1/kitura-safe-lab/OpenAndRESTAPI.md

 Congratulations, you have added OpenAPI support to your Kitura application and used SwaggerUI to query a REST API!

-## Add Support for handling a GET request on `/users`
+## Add Support for handling a `GET` request on `/users`

 REST APIs typically consist of an HTTP request using a verb such as `POST`, `PUT`, `GET` or `DELETE` along with a URL and an optional data payload.
 The server then handles the request and responds with an optional data payload.

 A request to load all of the stored data typically consists of a `GET` request with no data, which the server then handles and responds with an array of all the data in the store.

 1. Register a handler for a `GET` request on `/users` that loads the data.
-Add the following into the `postInit()` function:
+Add the following into the `postInit()` function of the `Application.swift` file in the `kitura-safe-server` directory:
    ```swift
 	router.get("/users", handler: getAllHandler)
    ```
-2. Implement a public `getAllConnections` function in `WebsocketService.swift` that returns an array of the connected people above the `connceted` function
+2. Implement a public `getAllConnections` function in `MyWebSocketService.swift` that returns an array of the connected people above the `connected` function

   ```swift
   public func getAllConnections() -> [Person]? {